-Cell averaging with creases: Given a vertex v, compute the centroids of those cells of dimension dim[v] that contain v.
+Cell averaging with creases : Given a vertex v, compute the centroids of those cells of dimension $\dim[v]$ that contain v.
 Reposition v at the centroid of these centroids.

 This modification ensures that the subdivision rule for vertices on a crease is influenced only by those vertices that give rise to the crease.
 For example, if T contains a topological 0-cube (i.e. a vertex), cell averaging simply leaves the position of the vertex unchanged and MLCA subdivision interpolates the vertex.
 Figure 1 is an example of MLCA subdivision applied to a mesh incorporating creases along its boundaries.
 Note that boundaries of this patch are themselves B-spline curves.
 Figure 7 shows a cross-section of figure 3.
-The surface mesh in figure 3 is actually the boundary for a volume mesh starting from a single cube.
+The surface mesh in figure 3 is actually the boundary for a volume mesh starting from a single cube with crease quads on the six faces of the cube.